-It won't be until your baby is a little older (around 2 months) that he will see his first primary colour, red.
-So until then, it's best to provide them with high-contrast, black-and-white images to exercise their eye muscles, help them focus and lengthen their attention span.
+It's great to provide your baby with high-contrast, black-and-white images to exercise their eye muscles, help them focus and lengthen their attention span.

 Here's why your baby will benefit from black-and-white images:

-To your baby, everything is new and exciting.
-And your baby’s vision is one of the most important links to their new world but there are many ways that you can incorporate visual stimulation in your daily rhythm.
+Your baby’s vision is one of the most important links to their new world and there are many ways that you can incorporate visual stimulation in your daily rhythm.

 Face-to-face play time

 Simply looking into your baby’s eyes and them looking back is a big step in their visual development.
-You can smile at him or make a funny face.
+You can make a funny face.
 He will enjoy the novelty and look at your features such as your lips and eyebrows.